KumarRobotics/ublox/README.md

 ## Adding new parameters
 1. Modify the `getRosParams()` method in the appropriate implementation of UbloxComponent (e.g. UbloxNode, UbloxFirmware8, UbloxHpgRef, etc.) and get the parameter.
 Group multiple related parameters into a namespace.
 Use all lower case names for parameters and namespaces separated with underscores.
-* If the type is an unsigned integer (of any size), use the `ublox_node::getRosParam` method which will verify the bounds of the parameter.
+* If the type is an unsigned integer (of any size) or vector of unsigned integers, use the `ublox_node::getRosUint` method which will verify the bounds of the parameter.
+* If the type is an int8 or int16 or vector of int8's or int16s, use the `ublox_nod::getRosInt` method which will verify the bounds of the parameter.
+(This method can also be used for int32's but ROS has methods to get int32 params as well).
 2. If the parameter is used during configuration also modify the `UbloxComponent`'s `configureUblox()` method to send the appropriate configuration message.
 Do not send configuration messages in `getRosParams()`.
 3. Modify this README file and add the parameter name and description in the appropriate section.
 State whether there is a default value or if the parameter is required.
 4. Modify one of the sample `.yaml` configuration files in `ublox_gps/config` to include the parameter or add a new sample `.yaml` for your device.